Barb Bigalke of Kaukauna

 Ananya Murali of Milwaukee

-Ananya Murali is not a typical high school junior in WI.
+Ananya Murali is not a typical high school junior in Wisconsin.
 She planned, organized, and conducted a leadership/anti-bullying camp, "Step-Up Against Bullying and Violence", for more than 100 middle school girls to teach various strategies to reduce aggression and emotional distress and improve their attitudes toward themselves and others.
-She presented her project at the International Youth Peace Conference, received $2,000 in grants, and created an anti-bullying/leadership curriculum for the middle school girls.
-She invited National speakers, D.A.R.E.
-Police officers, and the Milwaukee Police Officers to come and talk about the dangers of bullying and to do hands-on activities with the students in the morning.
-She invited Yoga instructors to come do yoga with the girls as well, taught them peace songs that she wrote, organized team-building activities, group discussions, blog posts, and created peace murals.
+She presented her project at the International Youth Peace Conference, received $2,000 in grants, and created an anti-bullying and leadership curriculum for middle school girls.
+She invited national speakers, D.A.R.E. police officers, and the Milwaukee Police Department to come and talk about the dangers of bullying and to do hands-on activities with the students.
+She invited yoga instructors to come do yoga with the girls, taught them peace songs that she wrote, organized team-building activities, group discussions and blog posts, and created peace murals.

 Mary Gronnert of Green Bay, WI

-Mary Gronnert volunteers her time in leadership roles at CASA of Brown County, or Court Appointed Special Advocates.
-She holds multiple leadership roles including Communications Chair and Board Secretary.
-Not only does she actively participate in these roles, but she also helped create CASA’s Communications and Public Relations Committee and the CASA Corporate board – both of which help raise funds and spread the CASA message.
-CASA of Brown County is a non-profit organization that recruits, screens, and trains everyday citizens from the community to be the voice of abused and neglected children in the courtroom, seeking to ensure them a safe and permanent home.
-Due to the confidential nature of the work CASA does, it has been difficult to promote and publicize the organization.
+Mary Gronnert volunteers her time in leadership roles at CASA of Brown County (Court Appointed Special Advocates).
+She holds multiple leadership roles, including Communications Chair and Board Secretary.
+Not only does she actively participate in these roles, but she also helped create CASA’s Communications and Public Relations Committee and the CASA Corporate Board – both of which help raise funds and spread the CASA message.
+CASA of Brown County is a non-profit organization that recruits, screens, and trains everyday citizens from the community to be a voice for abused and neglected children in the courtroom, seeking to find them a safe and permanent home.
+Due to the confidential nature of this work, it has been difficult to promote and publicize the organization.
 But Mary has been instrumental in promoting the visibility of CASA.
 During her tenure, CASA of Brown County has nearly doubled in size and impact.
 Mary’s volunteer efforts do not stop with CASA.
 She also works extensively with Options for Independent Living, The Einstein Project, and The Meyer Theatre.
 Additionally, she raised $31,000 for the local Red Cross through her participation in Dancing with Our Stars, a program of the Red Cross.
 She dedicated her first of two dances to the CASA children.
-She was also recently awarded the runner-up of the Schneider Volunteer Leadership Award.
+She was also recently awarded the runner-up for the Schneider Volunteer Leadership Award.